linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

 ### 13.12.2022 (announcement)
+- So many new updates are gonna come soon ... and so many new products are on their way!

+### 13.12.2022 (announcement)
 - We're working on a bunch of new platform solutions ...

 ### 12.12.2022 (announcement)